 Impact of surviving the Ebola epidemic on lives since coming to Australia

-Responses from participants indicate that surviving the EVD epidemic was a life changing event.
-Arriving in Australia was considered as being protective from the horrors of the past EVD epidemic in West Africa.
-The EVD epidemic influenced feelings such as fear, anxiety, stress, and distress among West African survivors.
-Furthermore, data showed that participants regarded the EVD epidemic as a ‘never to be forgotten’ experience, which exposed the fragility of life.
-The EVD influenced fear driven behaviors that include avoidance of people and public places, fear of infection, feeling of being trapped, nightmares, some antisocial behaviors such as stigma and avoidance.
-On the other hand, the EVD epidemic influences were not entirely negative, there were some positive ones such as the compliance with the Australian government’s infection prevention, and control measures which included social distancing, wearing face masks, and instantly seeking treatment in hospitals and clinics for illnesses.
-Participants trusted the government of Australia that it can effectively cushion the negative influences of past events on their mental health through appropriate health care and supports.
+Responses from the participants indicated that surviving the EVD epidemic was a life-changing event.
+Arriving in Australia was considered protective against the horrors of the past EVD epidemics in West Africa.
+The EVD epidemic has influenced feelings such as fear, anxiety, stress, and distress among West African survivors.
+Furthermore, the data showed that participants regarded the EVD epidemic as a ‘never forgotten’ experience, which exposed the fragility of life.
+EVD influenced fear-driven behaviors, including avoidance of people and public places, fear of infection, feeling of being trapped, nightmares, and antisocial behaviors such as stigma and avoidance.
+On the other hand, the EVD epidemic influences were not entirely negative; there were some positive ones, such as compliance with the Australian government’s infection prevention and control measures that included social distancing, wearing face masks, and instantly seeking treatment in hospitals and clinics for illnesses.
+Participants trusted the government of Australia that it could effectively cushion the negative influences of past events on their mental health through appropriate health care and support.

 How surviving the 2014-16 Ebola epidemic has changed their lives in Australia

-The responses could be grouped into two categories: the positive changes which improved their awareness to the hazards of the EVD and other infectious diseases and improved resilience to other challenging events.
-Another positive change was participants’ perceptions about the quality of the healthcare delivery system in Australia, which they described as better than in West Africa.
-These sentiments were expressed in the following statements:
+The responses could be grouped into two categories: positive changes that improved their awareness of the hazards of EVD and other infectious diseases, and improved resilience to other challenging events.
+Another positive change was participants’ perceptions of the quality of the healthcare delivery system in Australia, which they described as better than in West Africa.
+These sentiments are expressed as follows.

 Much better systems in place which makes it even more reassuring.
 (Participant 5)